bobquest33/PyChannel/README.md

 ### Starting it up

 First make sure that redis is running on the system before trying to start PyChannel.
 To start the server, once all of the dependencies have been installed, just run `pychannel-serve` from the home directory.
-It's also possible to run this through Apache via mod\_wsgi or in theory any WSGI capable webserver.
+It's also possible to run this through Apache via mod\_wsgi or in theory any WSGI capable webserver. (tornado, ngix, etc.)

 #### Setting up the first admin: